 Tier 2 General visa holders will need to fulfil all the requirements for Points Based System settlement applications including some specific Tier 2 requirements.

 Please note that this article only refers to the requirements of Tier 2 General visa migrants and there might be different rules and requirements for other Tier 2 visa categories including Tier 2 (Intra-company Transfer), Tier 2 (Minister of Religion) and Tier 2 (Sportsperson).
+The Home Office will not take into account leave spent under Post Study Work Visa – UK Graduate Immigration Route.

 Generally, the main settlement requirements following the Tier 2 General visa category includes;